If you have suffered flooding or want to know how to try and prevent flooding to your property, you may need help or advice on what to do next.

 Derbyshire County Council is the lead local flood authority and is responsible for co-ordinating a response by local authorities and the emergency services during a major flood event.

 We provide empty sandbags (on a self-fill basis), which can be collected from the Town Hall, to help you prepare for flooding when warnings have been issued.
-Sandbags and sand are also available to buy from some local DIY stores.
+Sandbags and sand are also available to buy from some local DIY stores, or you can make your own using old pillowcases or carrier bags filled with sand or earth.

 Where necessary we will distribute sandbags to vulnerable properties known to be at risk.
 Call us on 01246 345 345 for further information (out of hours – emergencies only 01246 345 395).